roeger/icaps25.github.io/content/calls/tools_papers_call.md

 Submissions must describe tools of broad interest and utility to the ICAPS community.

-Papers in this category must clearly describe the problem to be solved, its importance, related work, the techniques used in the tool and their novelty, the construction of the tool, its unique features, discuss how the tool is used and present benchmarking of the tool including comparisons with other tools and previous versions of the tool.
-For tools from the industry, the description should be useful in allowing the community members to reproduce some of the key techniques or “tricks” in their own tools.

 Tools papers are required to provide an "artifact" along with a paper (either long or short) whose format and content satisfies the requirements given in the [Call for Papers](/calls/main_track).
 Arfifacts are defined as additional material (software, data sets, etc.) that substantiates claims made in the paper and renders them **fully replicable**.
 An artifact may for instance consist of a tool and its accompanying documentation, the input files used for the evaluation of the tool in the paper, and configuration files or other documents that describe the parameters used in the experiments.

+Papers in this category must clearly describe the problem to be solved, its importance, related work, the techniques used in the tool and their novelty, the construction of the tool, its unique features, a discussion of how the tool is used and an evaluation of the usefulness of the tool along with a comparison with other tools and previous versions of the tool.

 Reviewers are instructed to read the corresponding paper and evaluate the artifact according to the following criteria included in our [instructions for reviewers](/organisation/roles_and_guidelines):